 - Customer service, both internal and external, is given top priority and builds rapport with students, parents, and staff.

 - Performs other duties as assigned by the Head of School.

-- Exudes courageous, compassionate, and caring leadership style that engenders support among colleagues, staff and the community through his/her knowledge, experience, creativity, vision and dedication to the school’s mission.
+- Exudes a courageous, compassionate, and caring leadership style that engenders support among colleagues, staff, and the community through his/her knowledge, experience, creativity, vision, and dedication to the school's mission.

 - A leader who can clearly articulate the vision of the school and has the ability to inspire both internal and external customers.

 - A creative individual who thinks globally works collaboratively, is open to new ideas, and embraces change.